MONOLITH6/templater/README.md

 - 🧠 **Keyword extraction** from job description using spaCy NLP
 - 📊 **Excel tracking** of applied roles
 - 📁 **Organized folders** for each job application (timestamped)
-- 📝 Optional PDF conversion and trimming of resumes/cover letters

 ## 🧠 Prerequisites